OddCanons/PoolParty/PoolParty.md

 **Fight the Horde**: A character adds their own dice to a pool or starts a new pool, and then is able to resolve it against multiple target patterns at once.

+**Pool Alchemy**: A character can use an action to adjust the results after the dice in a pool are rolled.

 ## Example Resolutions

 ### Simple Attack